ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard/README.md

 ## Deploy to IBM Cloud

-The fastest way to deploy this application to Bluemix is to click the **Deploy to IBM Cloud** button below.
+The fastest way to deploy this application to IBM Cloud is to click the **Deploy to IBM Cloud** button below.
 If you prefer instead to deploy manually to IBM Cloud skip ahead to the next section.

 [![Deploy to IBM Cloud](https://metrics-tracker.mybluemix.net/stats/9ab07ee76ae677da2235e250f1798412/button.svg)](https://bluemix.net/deploy?repository=https://github.com/ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard)